Whey eat more grains including legumes, vegetables, & fruits?

 We hear about the health benefits of plants on a daily basis.
 Why?
 Because the key to eating more healthy is to incorporate more of these plant-based foods into your daily routine.
 Plant-based means that your meals are based around eating plants or that the majority of the foods on your plate are plants.
-Plants can include anything from vegetables, fruits, nuts, pulses/legumes (peas, beans, or lentils) and whole grains such as brown rice, oats, buckwheat, quinoa and millet.
+Plants can include anything from vegetables, fruits, nuts, legumes (including pulses which are dried peas, beans, garbanzos & lentils) and intact grains such as brown rice, oats, buckwheat, quinoa and millet.

 Plant-based eating patterns have been associated with improved health outcomes including:

 - lower risk of obesity, diabetes, and blood pressure

 - reduced risk of heart disease & stroke

 - increased energy levels

 - Improved quality of nutrition – increased intake of fiber, potassium, vitamin C, plant protein, folate, zinc, iron, and magnesium, and less fat and over all calories.

 Eat less animals: